BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-02.md

 The next steps will be to implement the features specified in [Milestone 0.02.0](https://github.com/BillHertzing/BillHertzing.github.io/milestone/2).
 I like to plan my development efforts using GitHub Milestones.
 They are quick and easy to create and maintain, especially for tiny sites like mine that have no collaborators.
 Of course I don't ***have*** to create Milestones, but I've found that there is always "feature creep" in releases if I don't take the time to write down what is going into the next release, and what's on tap for some future release.
 This helps me keep to the release cadence I want, and ensures these posts corresponding to each release don't get too big!

+This release is mostly adding files that are common to a good reposity, and then adding the ability to add comments to a post.

 Lets move on!

 ## Create `_drafts` folder